maiaiia/uni-lecture-notes/Sem II/OS/Standard Input-Output-Errror.md

 > note that '>' is actually implicitly '1>'

-Redirect errors to the same place as stdout: '2>&1' The location where unnecessary stuff can be hidden / redirected on linux is /dev/null
+Redirect errors to the same place as stdout: '2>&1' The location where unnecessary stuff can be hidden / redirected to on linux is `/dev/null`